QueenChristina/gd_dialog/README.md

 You can also create custom dialog in-game by creating dialog text in the format specified above and adding it to `db_dialog`, a database of all dialogs.
 This will allow for easier creation of dynamic text that might display in-game variables, but will need some set-up to generate the entry.

+Use `"actions"` to execute external events, which currently occur at the beginning of the dialog.

+`“choices”` sets buttons that players can select, and their selection may lead them to different dialogue by setting `“next”` text_id.
+(This is branching dialogue.)
+You can nest actions in this to execute so that it executes only if the player selects this choice.

 You can add in commonly used variables in dialog using reserved special characters.
 For instance, if the player name is John Smith:
 ```
 "text_id": {